 Function performs principal components analysis (PCA), phylogenetic PCA, or phylogenetically-aligned components (PaCA) on multivariate continuous data.
 This function has a few different arguments but we’ll primarily be concerned with the following:

-• \(GLS\) The value is defaulted to FALSE and is a logical for whether GLS-centering and covariance estimating should be used.
-This is where we use the information from the phylogeny in the analytical computation of our principal components
+and is a logical for whether GLS-centering and covariance estimating should be used.
+This is where we use the information from the phylogeny in the analytical computation of our principal componentsThis function performs the principal components analysis.
+Most of the elements that are returned are to be used in other functions for analysis.

 library(geomorph)